-C. Describe any structures on the site.
-Only d.
+d.
 Will any structures be demolished?
-If so, what? e.
-What is the current zoning classification of the site? f.
-What is the current comprehensive plan designation of the site? g.
-If applicable, what is the current shoreline master program designation of the site? h.
+If so, what?

+e.
+What is the current zoning classification of the site?

+f.
+What is the current comprehensive plan designation of the site?

+g.
+If applicable, what is the current shoreline master program designation of the site?

+h.
 Has any part of the site been classified as a critical area by the city or county?
-If so, specify. i.
-Approximately how many people would reside or work in the completed project? j.
-Approximately how many people would the completed project displace? k.
+If so, specify.

+i.
+Approximately how many people would reside or work in the completed project?

+j.
+Approximately how many people would the completed project displace?

+k.
 Proposed measures to avoid or reduce displacement impacts, if any.

-- I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any. - m.
+I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any.

+m.
 Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any.

-- 9. Housing This is a non-project application.
-Housing details will be addressed as part of a project under both SEPA and CUP review. - a.
+9. Housing

+a.
 Approximately how many units would be provided, if any?
-Indicate whether high, middle, or low-income housing. - b.
+Indicate whether high, middle, or low-income housing.

+b.
 Approximately how many units, if any, would be eliminated?
-Indicate whether high, middle, or low-income housing. - c.
-Proposed measures to reduce or control housing impacts, if any. - 10.
-Aesthetics This is a non-project application.
-Aesthetic details will be addressed as part of a project under both SEPA and CUP review. - a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? - b.
-What views in the immediate vicinity would be altered or obstructed? - c.
-Proposed measures to reduce or control aesthetic impacts, if any. - 11.
-Light and Glare This is a non-project application.
-Light and glare details will be addressed as part of a project under both SEPA and CUP review. - a.
+Indicate whether high, middle, or low-income housing.

+c.
+Proposed measures to reduce or control housing impacts, if any.

+10. Aesthetics

+a.
+What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed?

+b.
+What views in the immediate vicinity would be altered or obstructed?

+c.
+Proposed measures to reduce or control aesthetic impacts, if any.

+11. Light and Glare

+a.
 What type of light or glare will the proposal produce?
 What time of day would it mainly occur?

-Could light or glare from the finished project be a safety hazard or interfere with views? c.
-What existing off-site sources of light or glare may affect your proposal? d.
+b.
+Could light or glare from the finished project be a safety hazard or interfere with views?

+c.
+What existing off-site sources of light or glare may affect your proposal?

+d.
 Proposed measures to reduce or control light and glare impacts, if any.

+12. Recreation

-Evaluation for Agency Use Only 12.
-Recreation This is a non-project application.
-Recreation details will be addressed as part of a project under both SEPA and CUP review. a.
-What designated and informal recreational opportunities are in the immediate vicinity? b.
+a.
+What designated and informal recreational opportunities are in the immediate vicinity?

 Would the proposed project displace any existing recreational uses?
 If so, describe.

 Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any.
-13. Historic and Cultural Preservation This is a non-project application.
-Historic and cultural details, when applicable, will be addressed as part of a project under both SEPA and CUP review.
+Does not apply.
+The proposal is a nonproject action.

+13. Historic and Cultural Preservation

+- a.
 Are there any buildings, structures, or sites located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
-If so, specifically describe.
+If so, specifically describe. - Does not apply.
+The proposal is a nonproject action. - b.

-such resources.

-b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
-Please list any professional studies conducted at the site to identify
+Please list any professional studies conducted at the site to identify such resources.

 - c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. - d.
+Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. - Does not apply.
+The proposal is a nonproject action. - d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
-Please include plans for the above and any permits that may be required.
+Please include plans for the above and any permits that may be required. - Does not apply.
+The proposal is a nonproject action.